ngesa254/Lifi/README.md

 # Lifi
-Repository showing how to intergrate Firebase Real time database in Android applications.
+A demo showing how to intergrate Firebase Real time database in Android applications.